 Priced up at just under £40, this set definitely gives you value for money in terms of pieces.
 Considering the finished set is actually only 20cm x 17cm x 7cm when completed, the build time is fairly long for a mid-range set like this.

-First of all, there are no lightsaber wielding good guys in this set, it’s all about the First Order’s new stormtrooper army and that is clear from the minifigures included, a Snowtrooper Officier and two normal Snowtroopers.
+First of all, there is no lightsaber wielding good guys in this set, it’s all about the First Order’s new stormtrooper army and that is clear from the minifigures included, a Snowtrooper Officier and two normal Snowtroopers.

 This isn’t specific to this set, the First Order minifigures are prominent across the new sets, though despite looking incredibly generic, these particular variants of stormtrooper are entirely unique to this set, if some of their parts aren’t.